backend-development/backend-development-textbook/source/testing.md

 require 'test_helper'
 ```

-By requiring this file, `test_helper.rb` the default configuration to run our tests is loaded.
+By requiring the file `test_helper.rb` the default configuration to run our tests is loaded.
 You will include this with all the tests you write.

 ```ruby
 class ArticleTest < ActiveSupport::TestCase
 ```

 The `ArticleTest` class defines a _test case_ because it inherits from `ActiveSupport::TestCase`, which
 in turn inherits from `Minitest::Test`.
 Inside this class you will define the tests, either by
 giving them a method name beginning with `test_` (case sensitive) or
 by using this syntax: